What we mean by “impact”

 God does not desire that any should perish but that all would receive eternal life through repentance and belief in Christ (2 Peter 3; Rom 10:9; Luke 15:7).
 Working to support strategic mission efforts follows from the desire to promote faith in God, even as faith itself is a gift from God (1 Cor 3:6).

 God wants humanity to live in peace.
-CFI is especially interested in directing people toward preventing nuclear conflict because this could create unprecedented violence and devastation.
+CFI is especially interested in directing people toward preventing nuclear conflict or stopping engineered-pandemics because these could cause unprecedented violence and devastation.

 God cares about all of creation, including animals.
 Ending cruel treatment of animals and mitigating the effects of climate change are impactful ways we can prevent needless suffering and exercise loving dominion.